cleavestone/Data-Insights-Hub/README.md

 ## Conclusion
 In conclusion, the XGBoost model showed the highest performance among the models tested, with an accuracy of 86.98% on the test set.
 However, further optimization and fine-tuning of the models could potentially improve their performance.
 ![](https://github.com/cleavestone/Data-Insights-Hub/blob/main/image_dir/image34.png)

+## Sentiment Analysis of FIFA 2022 Tweets
+Welcome to this project notebook!
+In this project, I perform sentiment analysis on tweets related to FIFA 2022.
+This analysis involves categorizing tweets as positive, negative, or neutral, providing insights into the public's perception and sentiment regarding one of the world's most anticipated sporting events.

+## Context
+The FIFA 2022 World Cup captured the attention of millions around the globe, and social media platforms like Twitter were flooded with discussions and reactions to the event.
+This project aims to perform sentiment analysis on a dataset of 22,000 tweets collected from the first day of FIFA 2022.
+By understanding the public's sentiment toward the event, we can gain insights into the prevailing opinions and emotions associated with one of the most popular sporting events in the world.

+## Project Outline
+1. Text Cleaning & Preprocessing: We utilize the spaCy library for efficient text cleaning and preprocessing to ensure that the data is in a usable form for analysis.
+2. Feature Extraction: GloVe embeddings are employed for robust feature extraction, allowing us to represent the tweet content effectively and capture its semantic meaning.
+3. Exploratory Data Analysis: Word frequency analysis is conducted as part of the exploratory data analysis (EDA) phase to identify important terms and patterns within the tweets.
+4. Machine Learning Models: Several machine learning models are built and evaluated, including XGBoost, Random Forest Classifier, Multinomial Logistic Regression, and K-Nearest Neighbors (KNN) classification.
+5. Hyperparameter Tuning: Grid Search is used to optimize the hyperparameters for the XGBoost model, which achieves the highest performance score among the models tested.

+## Objectives
+1. Sentiment Classification: Accurately categorize tweets as positive, negative, or neutral.
+2. Model Performance: Build and compare multiple machine learning models to determine the most effective approach.